Kinovea/kinovea-docs/source/userinterface/preferences.rst

 The Kinovea preferences contain settings to control how Kinovea behaves.

-The various sections are available by clicking on the buttons at the top of the dialog.
+The various sections are reached by clicking on the buttons at the top of the dialog.
 Each section may contain multiple tabs.

 .. image:: /images/preferences/sections.png